 - Meals in a jar — Make some from storage ingredients; include a rehydration recipe attached with ribbon.
 These are even perfect for expectant mothers at baby showers.

-- Stepping stones — Hobby stores carry stepping stone kits that are inexpensive and usually on sale this time of year.
-One plastic mold and some fine grain cement made lasting gifts for all the grandparents and great-grandparents one year.
+- Stepping stones — It’s a classic homemade Christmas gift that brings joy for years!
+Hobby stores carry stepping stone kits that are inexpensive and usually on sale this time of year.
+One plastic mold and some fine-grain cement made lasting gifts for all the grandparents and great-grandparents one year.
 Add a kiddo handprint or painted artwork.
 You could also use a large flat stone or even a piece of flagstone personalized with names, handprints, and decorations.

 - Recipe collection — At my bridal shower, my mother-in-law presented me with a card file full of my husband’s favorite meal recipes.
 She even photocopied the ones in her mother’s handwriting!
 And while some of them aren’t my favorites, I cherish being able to carry on family traditions, especially using recipes and methods that may otherwise have been lost to posterity.